JeremyLARDENOIS/pokemon-python/README.md

 - Implement tests
 - Implement defense/armor caracteristics
 - Create differents class of player
-- Close socket when `server.py` crash except if mode restart always
+- Close socket when `pokepy_server.py` crash except if mode restart always
 - Verify user entry
 - Make git pre-hooks mypy, pylint and explain how to use it in Readme
 - Add Redis database
-- Put `server.py` and `client.py` as a lib
 - Seperate skills

 ## Bug Reports and Contributions